lblod/ldes-client/README.md

 - **GRAPH_STORE_URL**: the url for doing graph store uploads.
 Used for efficiently uploading the files to the db.
 Default: http://virtuoso:8890/sparql-graph-crud
 - **LOG_LEVEL**: the log level to use, either: error, warn, info, verbose, debug, or silly.
 Default: info
 - **EXTRA_HEADERS**: extra headers added to the requests fetching the LDES pages, as a fetch compatible JSON string.
 Default: {}
+- **BYPASS_MU_AUTH**: do not use mu-auth when writing to the target graph, resulting in no deltas being generated (but a faster processing of the stream).
+Default: false

 > [!CAUTION]
 > This service is under test.
 Thread carefully when using this in a production environment